-C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) a.
+C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) 5.MD.5 Relate volume to the operations of multiplication and addition and solve real-world and mathematical problems involving volume. a.
 Find the volume of a right rectangular prism with whole- number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Represent threefold whole-number products as volumes, e.g., to represent the associative property of multiplication.
+Represent threefold whole-number products as volumes, for example, to represent the associative property of multiplication.
 48, 49 SB: 39-2 b.
-Apply the formulas $V = I \times w \times h$ and $V = b \times h$ for rectangular prisms to find volumes of right rectangular prisms with wholenumber edge lengths in the context of solving real world and mathematical problems.
+Apply the formulas $V = I \times w \times h$ and $V = b \times h$ for rectangular prisms to find volumes of right rectangular prisms with whole-number edge lengths in the context of solving real-world and mathematical problems.
 48, 49 SB: 39-2 C. Recognize volume as additive.
-Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real world problems.
-50 5.G GEOMETRY Graph points on the coordinate plane to solve real-world and mathematical problems.
-1. Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the 0 on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
-Understand that the first number indicates how fat to travel from the origin in the direction of one axis, and the second number indicates how far to traveling the direction of the second axis, with the convention that the names of the two axes and the coordinates correspond (e.g., x -axis and x -coordinate, y -axis and y -coordinate).
-73 2.
-Represent the real world and mathematical problems by graphing points in the first quadrant of the coordinate plane, and interpret coordinate values of points in the context of the situation.
-Classify two-dimensional figures into categories based on 3.
-Understand that attributes belonging to a category of two-dimensional figures also belong to all subcategories of that category.
-For example, all rectangles have four right angles and squares are rectangles, so all squares have four right angles.
-17 SB: 34-3 4.
-Classify two-dimensional figures in a hierarchy based on properties.
+Find volumes of solid figures composed of two nonoverlapping right rectangular prisms by adding the volumes of the nonoverlapping parts, applying this technique to solve realworld problems.
+50 5.G GEOMETRY Graph points on the coordinate plane to solve real-world and mathematical problems in quadrant one.
+5.G.1 Compose and understand the coordinate plane. a.
+Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the zero on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
+73 b.
+Using quadrant one on the coordinate plane, understand that the first number in a coordinate pair indicates how far to travel from the origin in the direction of the horizontal axis, and the second number indicates how far to travel in the direction of the vertical axis, with the convention that the names of the two axes and the coordinates correspond (x -axis and x -coordinate, y -axis and y -coordinate).
+73 5.G.2 Represent real-world and mathematical problems by graphing points in the first quadrant of the coordinate plane, and interpret coordinate values of points in the context of the situation.
+73 Classify two-dimensional figures into categories based on their properties.

+C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) 5.G.3 Understand that attributes belonging to a category of two-dimensional figures also belong to all subcategories of that category.
+For example, all rectangles have four right angles and all squares are rectangles, so all squares have four right angles.
+17 SB: 34-3 5.G.4 Classify two-dimensional figures in a hierarchy based on properties.
 17 SB: 34-3